All right, if I'm a Democrat in the United States of America, if I'm a liberal in the United States of America, if I am a leftist, this is my list.

 Yeah.

-Um, and I they're only gonna get better.
+And they're only going to get better.

 They lost two members to free agency because they wanted to let them go because the two starters they replaced were on injured reserve.